Radio amateur activity

 These meteors echoes can be captured at frequencies ranging between 40 and 100 MHz due to the fact that ionized trails are better reflected under 100 MHz, where are emitted the typical meteors low frequency signals.
 The frequency of 217 MHz used by the NAVSPASUR radar is also appropriate.

 Amateurs can capture the echoes of NAVSPASUR at the condition to live on the US territory or in the Caribbean region.
 Beyond this area VHF antennas are useless (their range is less than about 3000 km).
-The other solution is working with Internet, in connecting your PC equipped with a sound card to Spaceweather that provides sometimes a link to a NAVSPASUR radar tuned in real-time on 217 MHz during meteors showers.
+The other solution is installing his own receive station.

 It is quite easy for an amateur to build a receiving MS installation.
 As explained on the NASA website, at home Dr. Bienvenu uses a simple receiver ICOM R7000 in USB mode centered on the frequency of 216.980 MHz with a small offset to center the signal of the NAVSPASUR in a narrow bandwidth of 2.5 kHz.